What To Do If You Inherit A House With Siblings

 If you’re going through this now and don’t know what to do after inheriting a house with siblings, I’ve got you covered.

-I’m Katherine and I’m a CFP® and investment advisor for inheritors.
+I’m Katherine and I’m a CFP® and financial planner for inheritors

 I’m here to help you through this journey, whatever your needs are.